-- 5.15.1 On October 4, 2016, the Board approved a motion taking significant steps to protect victims of human trafficking by establishing a zero-tolerance policy on human trafficking.
-The policy prohibits vendors engaged in human trafficking from receiving contract awards or performing services under County contracts. - 5.15.2 Vendors are required to complete Exhibit 3 (Certification of Compliance) of Appendix B (Required Forms), certifying that they are in full compliance with the County's Zero Tolerance Policy on Human Trafficking provision as defined in Paragraph 8.8 (Compliance with County's Zero Tolerance Policy on Human Trafficking) of Appendix A (Master Agreement).
-Further, contractors are required to comply with the requirements under said provision for the term of any Master Agreement awarded pursuant to this solicitation.
+- 5.15.1 On October 4, 2016, the County approved a motion taking significant steps to protect victims of human trafficking by establishing a zero-tolerance policy on human trafficking.
+The policy prohibits contractors engaged in human trafficking from receiving contract awards or performing services under a County contract. - 5.15.2 Vendors are required to complete Exhibit 3 (Certification of Compliance) of Appendix B (Required Forms), certifying that they are in full compliance with the County's Zero Tolerance Policy on Human Trafficking provision as defined in Paragraph 8.8 (Compliance with County's Zero Tolerance Policy on Human Trafficking) of Appendix A (Master Agreement).
+Further, selected contractors are required to comply with the requirements under said provision for the term of any Master Agreement awarded under this RFSQ.